Writing Jewish: A Discussion with Nicole Krauss and Joshua Cohen

 Part of JTS’s Opening Season

 Jews have always been writers of books—from books for Jews with self-consciously Jewish content to books with no obvious Jewish consciousness directed toward the general reading public.
 But there are also authors who create worlds filled with Jews (and others) who embody human experiences with a Jewish twist for readers of all kinds.
-Two of the most outstanding such contemporary writers are Joshua Cohen and Nicole Krauss, who will join JTS Professor and Librarian David Kraemer to discuss what it means to “write Jewish” in today’s world.
-Join us for what promises to be an unforgettable exchange.
+Two of the most outstanding such contemporary writers are Joshua Cohen and Nicole Krauss, who joined JTS Professor and Librarian David Kraemer to discuss what it means to “write Jewish” in today’s world.

 Nicole Krauss is the author of the international bestsellers Forest Dark; Great House, a finalist for the National Book Award and the Orange Prize; and The History of Love, which won the Saroyan Prize for International Literature and France’s Prix du Meilleur Livre Étranger.
 To Be a Man, her first collection of short stories, was published in November 2020 and is shortlisted for the Wingate Prize.